git4example/genai-fsx-workshop-on-eks-auto/content/500_observability/510_settingObservabilityStack.md

 ---
 ### Overview

-In this section, we'll install the core components for our observability stack, designed to monitor LLM inference workloads on Amazon EKS.
+In this section, you will install the core components for the observability stack (Prometheus + Grafana) designed to monitor LLM inference workloads on Amazon EKS.

 ## Observability Stack Components